What Is a Travel Nurse?

 - What’s the hospital’s floating policy?
 Do they float travelers to other departments first before floating permanent staff?

 Once you’ve selected an assignment, your recruiter will arrange a virtual interview.
+After accepting a job and signing the contract, you can start planning your temporary move.

 Begin Your Nursing Journey With the ABSN at UST

-If you have at least 60 non-nursing college credits from an accredited school and meet other admissions requirements, you could graduate with your BSN in as few as 12 months with UST’s ABSN program.
-Our nursing program uses a hybrid approach, enabling you to conveniently complete online nursing coursework and develop essential nursing skills through in-person experiential learning components.
+If you have at least 60 non-nursing college credits from an accredited school and meet the admissions requirements, you could graduate with your BSN in as few as 12 months with UST’s ABSN program, after completing any needed prerequisite courses.
+With UST’s highly-skilled and dedicated instructors who have experience in many areas of nursing and Academic Success Coaches, the ABSN program at UST is committed to supporting your success.